+The first step you can take to help your dog lose weight is to understand how many calories your dog needs based its breed, size, and activity level.
+If you’re relying on the feeding recommendations on dog food labels, you might be giving your dog more calories than it needs.
 The feeding recommendations on dog food labels aren’t going to be right for every dog.
 Food label recommendations are estimates based on a dog’s size, not their activity level.
-A working Border Collie on a farm is going to need more calories than a Schnauzer whose daily activities include sunbathing and lounging on the couch.
-Yet they’re roughly the same weight, so if you were to go by what’s recommended on the food label you’d feed them the same amount.
+A working Border Collie on a farm will need more calories than a Schnauzer whose daily activities include sunbathing and lounging on the couch.
+Yet they’re roughly the same weight, so if you were to go by what the food label recommends, you’d feed them the same amount.

 If you’ve been feeding them the same food for a while and your dog is gaining weight, it’s time to consider cutting down their portions.
 Start by decreasing their portions by small increments and keep track of your dog’s weight.
-If you’re not sure how much to feed your dog, consult your veterinarian.
-They’ll be able to come up with a diet plan that’s right for your dog and their unique needs.
+If you’re unsure how much to feed your dog, consult your veterinarian.
+They’ll be able to come up with a diet plan that’s right for your dog and its unique needs.

 To help your dog lose weight be sure to measure out their meals with a measuring cup or scale.
 When it comes to measuring meals, guessing won’t cut it.
 Keeping track of the exact amount your dog is eating every day will help determine whether your weight loss plan is working or not.

-When it comes to feeding your dog, one miscalculation of just a few ounces can have a big effect on your dog’s weight, especially with smaller dogs.
-If you feed your dog 1 cup (8 ounces) a day and you end up giving them just one extra ounce by miscalculating, that’s a 12% increase.
+When it comes to feeding your dog, one miscalculation of just a few ounces can greatly affect your dog’s weight, especially with smaller dogs.
+If you feed your dog 1 cup (8 ounces) a day and you give them just one extra ounce by miscalculating, that’s a 12% increase.
 Pre-measuring meals will help you stay consistent and is an efficient way to feed a hungry dog in a hurry.

 Do you walk your dog every day?
-If not it’s time to start.
-Daily walks will help your dog lose weight, and they provide a lot of mental stimulation that your dog can’t get indoors.
-It’s the one time of the day where they get to go out and explore and find out what’s been going on in the world around them.
+If not, it’s time to start.
+Daily walks will help your dog lose weight, providing mental stimulation that your dog can’t get indoors.
+It’s the one time of the day when they can go out and explore and find out what’s going on in the world around them.

 - Tug of War